 Eating Disorders Program

-The Eating Disorders Treatment Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is the most comprehensive hospital-based program for the evaluation and treatment of eating disorders in children, adolescents and young adults through age 21, in Miami-Dade county, Florida.
+The Eating Disorders Treatment Program at Nicklaus Children's Hospital is the most comprehensive hospital-based program for the evaluation and treatment of eating disorders in children, adolescents and young adults through age 21, in Miami-Dade county, Florida.
 As we are based within a children’s hospital, we have the full complement of sub-specialists available to address the spectrum of symptoms and signs that may be associated with an eating disorder.

 Each year at least 8 million Americans – including teen girls and boys, and women and men – are affected by eating disorders.
 The most prevalent forms are anorexia nervosa and bulimia nervosa.